engkon6/catode32/README.md

 Press **Ctrl+A then K** to exit `screen`.

-This is useful after a reboot (e.g. from a context save) breaks an mpremote session — the game is still running and its output is still on the serial port.
+This is useful after a reboot (e.g. from a context save) breaks an mpremote session; the game is still running and its output is still on the serial port.

 ## Contributing